-The 2014 Summer Institutes will be announced soon.
-It will be offered on the campus of the Hazelwood School District in Hazelwood, MO (north side of St. Louis), July 14-17, 2014.
+The 2016 Summer Institutes offerings have been finalized.
+The Institutes will be offered on the campus of the Hazelwood West High School in Hazelwood, MO (north side of St. Louis), July 13-17, 2015.
 All institutes are led by College Board* Endorsed Consultants.

 If you have any questions about these institutes or about AP* funding for students and teachers, please contact us at (573) 986-6179 or by e-mail at email@example.com.

 We are looking forward to working with you this summer!